 This section reports on the development of a single-equation ECM for inflation in Kenya.
 First a general model is estimated, and the general-to-specific modelling strategy is used to obtain an empirically constant parsimonious model.
-Then the economic and statistical properties of the preferred model are described.8
+Then the economic and statistical properties of the preferred model are described.12

-The general model was estimated with five lags of each variable in first differences, three error correction terms defined as $ECI = [p-e-p^f - 0.36tot]$, $EC2 = [m - p - 0.5y + 4.71(R^D - R^f)]$, and R^D -R, a constant, centred seasonal dummies, and three impulse dummies.
-We also included an interaction dummy for lagged inflation defined as $D^ \Delta p{t-1}$ where D is zero until 1993.4 and one thereafter.
+The general model was estimated with five lags of each variable in first differences, three error correction terms defined as $ECI = [p-e-p^f - 0.36tot]$, $EC2 = [m - p - 0.5y + 4.71(R^d - R^f)]$, and $R^d - R^t$, a constant, centred seasonal dummies, and three impulse dummies.13 The choice of EC2 as the money demand relation was arbitrary but it did not affect the results (see Section 7).
+We also included an interaction dummy for lagged inflation defined as $D x \Delta p{t-1}$ where D is zero until 1993:4 and one thereafter.
+The dummy, denoted DI, captures changes in inflationary inertia due to the adoption of a (credible) stabilisation programme, in combination of the removal of price controls.
 Output and terms of trade were not included in the short-run part of the model since the series were obtained by interpolation from annual data and thus are unlikely to contain relevant information about the dynamics of inflation.
 This is confirmed by tests presented in Section 7.
 Table 5 reports the estimated coefficients and diagnostic test statistics.
-Statistically the ECM appears well specified; there is no evidence of serial correlation (AR test), autoregressive heteroscedasticity (ARCH test), non-normal errors (Normality test) and regression misspecification (RESET test).
+Statistically the ECM appears well specified; there is no evidence of serial correlation (AR test), autoregressive heteroscedasticity (ARCH test), non-normal errors (Normality test) and regression mis-specification (RESET test).
 See Hendry (1995) on these tests.